JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 | Melee |        5        |           None           |       None       |
 | Reach |       10       |           None           |       None       |

-### Range Equation
+### Variable Range

-For a Range Equation, the components of a Range scale with the size of the Skill Dice Pool.
+For a Variable Range, the components of a Range vary with the size of the Skill Dice Pool.
 Therefore, as a character's Weapon/Magic Skill improves, so does the range at which it can be used.

 |     Name     | Effective Range Per Dice | Ineffective Range Per Dice Option | Max Range Per Dice Option |
 | :----------: | :----------------------: | :-------------------------------: | :-----------------------: |